Impact of Carrier Injector Design on the Threshold of Interband Cascade Lasers: Results and Discussion

-Fig.\,\ref{fig:comparison_doping_vs_In} compares various properties of the designs in Table~\ref{table:design_variations}.
-Figs.\,\ref{fig:comparison_doping_vs_In}(a1--a2) show that the electron densities in the W-QW and the electron injector increase approximately linearly with the sheet doping density.
-Heavily doping the electron injector raises both quasi-Fermi levels and thereby decreases the hole concentration in the W-QW.
-Our model thus reproduces the carrier rebalancing in W-QWs~\cite{Vurgaftman2011}.
-Figs.\,\ref{fig:comparison_doping_vs_In}(b1--b2) track the parasitic absorptions at the gain peak, that is, the squares in Figs.\,\ref{fig:gain_spectrum}, showing that (i) the absorption is much stronger in the valence band due to the light polarization almost perpendicular to the growth direction, and that (ii) the intra-valence absorption decreases following the trend of the hole concentration in Figs.\,\ref{fig:comparison_doping_vs_In}(a1--a2).
-For given sheet doping density, the 4-well doping reduces the band bending of the electron injector and populates the widest (i.e., first) QW more, thereby increasing the intra-conduction absorption compared to the 2-well doping.
-Nevertheless, it remains a minor contribution to the total parasitic absorption in the active region.
-The heavy doping of the electron injector therefore improves carrier balance and reduces the intra-valence absorption, with the effect being mostly insensitive to which electron injector wells are doped.
-The decreasing absorption in Figs.\,\ref{fig:comparison_doping_vs_In}(b1--b2) reduces the threshold voltage, shown in Figs.\,\ref{fig:comparison_doping_vs_In}(c1--c2), by 5\% to 6\%.
-The trend stagnates at higher doping densities.
 Figs.\,\ref{fig:comparison_doping_vs_In}(d1--d2) depict the interband currents calculated by Eq.\,\eqref{eq:GW_interband_current}.
 The $eeh$ process is significantly slower than the $ehh$ one even at the perfect carrier balance in Figs.\,\ref{fig:comparison_doping_vs_In}(a1--a2).
 In the phenomenological model [Eq.\,\eqref{eq:Auger_rate_nondegenerate}], this would mean that $C_\mathrm{p} > C_\mathrm{n}$, but the validity of the model is questionable in the degenerate regime (see Sec.\,\ref{subsec:Auger_rate}).
-The $eeh$ process is much slower because the subbands are more sparse in the conduction than in the valence band ($\bm{\Pi}^\mathrm{c}$ is smaller than $\bm{\Pi}^\mathrm{v}$).
+The $eeh$ process is much slower because the subbands are sparser in the conduction than in the valence band ($\bm{\Pi}^\mathrm{c}$ is smaller than $\bm{\Pi}^\mathrm{v}$).
 While the $eeh$ contribution increases with doping, the $ehh$ rate drops more significantly due to the decreasing hole concentration in the W-QW, resulting in an overall reduction of the Auger current.
-Our results show that reducing the hole population in the W-QW is effective for minimizing threshold currents owing to the selection rules and high density of states in the valence band.
+Our results show that reducing the hole population in the W-QW is effective for minimizing threshold currents owing to the selection rules and dense LDOS in the valence band.

-The relative contribution of the $eeh$ mechanism to the total Auger current is larger in the 2-well than in the 4-well doping series in Figs.\,\ref{fig:comparison_doping_vs_In}(d1--d2) because the carrier rebalancing in the W-QW occurs at lower doping levels in Fig.\,\ref{fig:comparison_doping_vs_In}(a1).
+The relative contribution of the $eeh$ mechanism to the total Auger current is larger in the 2-well than in the 4-well doping series in Figs.\,\ref{fig:comparison_doping_vs_In}(d1--d2) because the carrier rebalancing in the W-QW occurs at lower doping levels in Fig.\,\ref{fig:comparison_doping_vs_In}(b1).